Depending on where you live, property taxes can range from a slight inconvenience to a crushing expense.

 Do you have an article on how to fight property tax hikes?
 I feel like I’m being held hostage.
 I’m fighting my property assessment but feel that I am hitting a brick wall despite all the evidence I’ve been providing to the various government entities. — Keya

-According to the National Taxpayers Union, 30 percent to 60 percent of taxable property in the U.S. is overvalued for property tax purposes, yet fewer than 5 percent of homeowners challenge them.
+According to the National Taxpayers Union, 30 percent to 60 percent of taxable property in the U.S. is overvalued for property tax purposes, yet less than 5 percent of homeowners challenge them.
 In my experience, appealing tax bills isn’t all that difficult.
-And because it can result in saving hundreds — even thousands — every year, if you think you have a case, try it.
+And because it can result in saving hundreds — even thousands — every year, if you think you have a case, you should try it.

 Step One: Learn the rules of the game